meta-llama/llama-stack/llama_stack/templates/portkey/doc_template.md

 ### Prerequisite: API Keys

-Make sure you have access to a Cerebras API Key.
-You can get one by visiting [cloud.cerebras.ai](https://cloud.cerebras.ai/).
+Make sure you have access to a Portkey API Key and Virtual Key or Config ID.
+You can get these by visiting [app.portkey.ai](https://app.portkey.ai/).

-## Running Llama Stack with Cerebras
+## Running Llama Stack with Portkey

 You can do this via Conda (build code) or Docker which has a pre-built image.